Veterans Affairs power struggle leaves agency with 'serious problem' paying its bills

-OKLAHOMA CITY — The head of the Oklahoma Department of Veterans Affairs said the agency can’t pay its bills because Gov. Kevin Stitt’s cabinet secretary won’t sign off on them.
+OKLAHOMA CITY — The Oklahoma Department of Veterans Affairs can’t pay its bills because Gov. Kevin Stitt’s Cabinet secretary won’t sign off on them, the agency's head said Wednesday.

 Joel Kintsel, Oklahoma Department of Veterans Affairs executive director, sent lawmakers and commissioners an email on Tuesday concerning the matter.